-G-1.
-It is the intent of the AJ to assist the inmate population with maintaining an acceptable, respectable and sanitary appearance by allowing the use of jail provided hair clippers.
+- G-1.
+The AJ will assist the inmate population with maintaining an acceptable, respectable and sanitary appearance by allowing the use of AJ provided hair clippers.
 However, inmates will not be allowed to use the clippers to create haircuts that have any type of designs, (i.e., lines, shapes, letters and words) cut into their head.
 Hair clippers may be used only for the head, facial and neck hair.
-Any inmate found guilty of this rule will be banned from using the clippers during the duration of their incarceration.
+Any inmate improperly using the clippers will be restricted from further use. - G-2.
+Hair clippers will be provided for inmates who have trial, sentencing, or a documented medical condition.
+For sanitary reasons, hair clippers will also be offered to inmate workers.
+The Programs Deputy will set available days and times for hair clipper use.